Nehal-Nehal/LearnLeap/README.md

 # Start the API server
 python app.py
 ```

-## Firebase Configuration

-1. Create a new Firebase project at [Firebase Console](https://console.firebase.google.com/)
-2. Enable Google Authentication in the Authentication section
-3. Copy your Firebase configuration from Project Settings
-4. Update the `firebaseConfig` object in `src/lib/firebase.ts` with your own Firebase project details
-5. For backend auth verification, generate a new private key for your service account and save it as `firebase-credentials.json` in the backend directory

 ## MongoDB Configuration

 1. Create a MongoDB Atlas account and set up a new cluster